IF YOU’RE CONSIDERING THERAPY, IT’S NATURAL TO HAVE QUESTIONS

 • Call the number on your card, or use your insurance portal’s chat feature, and ask:

-• What is the reimbursement rate for CPT code 90834?(45-minute individual therapy session) For couples the code is 90847 (conjoint therapy with patient present).
+3. What is the reimbursement rate for (insert what is relevant for your desires): CPT code 90834?(45-minute individual therapy session) / CPT code 90837 (60-minute individual therapy session) / CPT code 90847 (couples therapy, conjoint therapy with patient present).

 • Unfortunately no, I work exclusively with individuals who reside in New York State.
 Per NYS law, therapists must be licensed where the client is physically located for services.